PMO Best Practice – What is the point of a PMO?by David Walton (No Comments )

 At this point they could have burnt through a lot of money and resources and may even be irrecoverable.
 The earlier a project can be terminated or receive intervention or help, the more money that can be saved by the business.

 It only requires one or two projects a year to be stopped as a result of the PMO highlighting concerns, for the PMO to pay its way.

-I have come across many PMOs and there are two broad types:
+In my PMO Best practice experience have come across many PMOs and there are two broad types:

 • Admin focused PMO;